Soft-Dev-Track/11.csharp.OOP.Introduction/README.md

 }
 ```

-Oh wait, What is `internal` ?
-Previously we have seen `public`.
-Quick answer ...
+Oh, wait!
+What does `internal` mean?
+And what about public?
+Quick explanation:

-- `Internal` classes are only available in the `project` itself.
+- An `internal` class is accessible only within the `project` where it’s defined.
-- `Public` classes are available everywhere in the `solution`.
+- A `public` class is accessible across the entire `solution`.

 ### A. Fields (attributes)

-In our `car` class, we need to specify its color, its brand and so on ...
+In our `Car` class, we need to specify properties like its color, brand, and more.
+These characteristics are represented by fields (or attributes) in OOP.
+Fields hold the values that define an object’s state.

+Here’s an example of fields in our `Car` class:

 ```csharp
 namespace Clients